dialogic-godot/documentation/documentation/creating-extensions.md

 - **end_position** = where to end the animation
 - **orig_pos** = the position you started at

+## Naming animations
+Importantly the name of your animation file will determine if it is a Join, Leave or Update animation!
+If it ends with `_in` it is a join animation, ending in `_out` makes it a leave animation, while all other names are concidered update animations (often called attention seekers in other software).

 ---

 # 6. Custom dialogic nodes